 Andrew also has a robust state and local tax practice, regularly navigating the complex map of state and local taxes across the Mountain West (focusing on Arizona, Colorado, Montana, North Dakota, Utah, and Wyoming), including sales and use taxes, transaction privilege taxes, severance taxes, and Arizona’s speculative builders tax.

-- Serving as bond counsel, disclosure counsel, underwriter's counsel, tax counsel, source loan counsel, sponsor counsel, or borrower's counsel
+- Municipal Bonds: serving as bond counsel, tax counsel, disclosure counsel, underwriter’s counsel, source loan counsel, sponsor counsel, or borrower’s counsel

-- Advising project lenders, such as large financial institutions, regional banks, community banks, and community development financial institutions (CDFIs)
+- Tribal Finance: counsel to lenders, including large financial institutions, regional banks, community banks, community development financial institutions (CDFIs), and native CDFIs